 1. Mute Siri

-Siri doesn't have to speak her responses aloud—she can silently display them on screen.
-If you'd prefer this option, click the Apple menu, followed by System Preferences and Siri.
-Finally, next to the Voice Feedback heading, tick Off.
-From the same dialog box, you can tweak other aspects of Siri: Try changing the voice, and if you prefer a less cluttered interface, experiment with hiding the icon from the menu bar.
+Siri doesn’t have to speak her responses aloud—she can silently display them on screen.
+If you’d prefer this option, click the Apple menu, followed by System Preferences and Siri.
+Finally, next to the Voice Feedback heading, check Off.
+From the same dialog box, you can tweak other aspects of Siri: Try changing the voice, and if you prefer a less cluttered interface, experiment with hiding the icon from the menu bar or dock.

 2. Simplify your view of the internet